Make no/low cost indoor lighting and operational changes in city-owned/school buildings to reduce energy costs.

 Adopt outcome measures for GreenStep and other city sustainability efforts, and engage community members in ongoing education, dialogue, and campaigns.

 Expand a greener, more resilient business sector.

 Remove barriers to and encourage installation of renewable energy generation capacity.

-Strengthen local food and fiber production and access.
+Strengthen local food production and access.

 Network/cluster businesses and design neighborhoods and developments to achieve better energy, social, economic and environmental outcomes in service of a more circular and equitable economy.